How to Avoid Obstructed Views at Fenway Park

 That’s some basics on how to avoid obstructed views at Fenway Park.
 You have two options if you really want to get into that; there’s Tim Shea’s excellent guide for Fenway Park, or the Precise Seating website, which has ratings of nearly all of the seats in Fenway Park and is a great resource especially when buying tickets online.

 But if you want to keep it simple, just follow these basic rules.
 In fact, call it the 5-10 rule…meaning that in most cases, rows 5-10 and/or seats 5-10 are generally the best in the Grandstand sections.
 And stay out of Loge Box Row XX.

-Or take a look at other seating with this booklet as a guide.
+Or take a look at other seating and choose the best seats at Fenway Park using this guide.

 More About Fenway Park: